gimerstedt/AddOns/BoldBuffCounter/README.md

 ##Notes
 Provides information about the amount of buffs you have.
-Shows the amount of buffs in green text when above 20, yellow text above 28 and red text as well as a BEEP sound when at cap.
 Here are screenshots of the four different states using lower values for testing purposes: http://imgur.com/a/ZR1oH (top right)